It is recommended as a sedative for children who are anxious or nervous about having a dental procedure.

 Nitrous oxide is an effective sedative and can be administered easily.
 But it may not be the right choice for everyone.
 It is not suitable for people who:

-Everyone has to undergo a complex dental procedure at some time or the other.
-The laughing gas sedation method may prove to be very useful in such situations.
+Everyone has to undergo a complex dental procedure at some time.
+The laughing gas sedation method may be beneficial in such situations.

 St. Louis Sedation Dentistry

 If you or a loved one suffer from dental anxiety, call us today at (314) 862-7844 to schedule your appointment.
-At The Dental Anesthesia Center, we value our patient relationships, making it our priority to deliver gentle dental care that you deserve from sedation dentists in St. Louis.
+At The Dental Anesthesia Center, we value our patient relationships, prioritizing delivering the gentle dental care you deserve from sedation dentists in St. Louis.
 We look forward to meeting you!